mvolkmann/blog/src/swift/swift-ui.md

 ```

 The following example holds the status of a stoplight
-in a state propery named "status".
+in a state property named "status".
 Note the use of `$` before the name to
 get a two-way binding with a `TextField`.